 Instrumenting User Properties

-set: Set or overwrite the property value.
+set: Set or overwrite the property value

 unset: Unset the value to

-add: Increment the numerical value by a specified number.
+add: Increment the numerical value by a specified number

-append: Append the value to the property array.
+append: Append the value to the property array

-prepend: Prepend the value to the property array.
+prepend: Prepend the value to the property array

 Instrumenting Group Types

-Popular SDK Configuration Options
+Popular SDK configuration options

 This section details some Amplitude SDK configuration options that are popularly modified.

-batchEvents: This is enabled by default for our mobile SDKs and is optional for Web.
+batchEvents: This is enabled by default for our mobile SDKs and is optional for Web

-offline: This option prevents the sending of events.
+offline: Prevents the sending of events

 You may want to consider backfilling data if:

 - Your product already has existing users.
 You want to accurately reflect when these users were new in Amplitude.
-Note: A user is considered new the day of their earliest event in Amplitude.

-Here are resources you might find helpful during your instrumentation.
+Here are resources you might find helpful during your instrumentation:

-- Self Data Backfill Guide: See our Self Data Backfill Guide for detailed instructions on how to backfill historical data into Amplitude.
+- Self Data Backfill Guide: See this guide for detailed instructions on how to backfill historical data into Amplitude.

 - Validating Event Data: This article walks through best practices on validating your instrumentation in Amplitude.